Complex Nanoparticle Libraries

 Colloidal Crystals by Design

 Colloidal crystals are a type of strategically important, emerging materials for advanced photonic devices.
 In particular, they can be used to fabricate optical/quantum computing chips and are also proven useful to make microwave/millimeter antennae for communication.
 Similar to how atoms make crystals in nature, colloidal crystals consist of nano- or micro-particles that organize periodically.
 We chose DNA as a versatile surface modifier for metal nanoparticles to induce crystallization.
 The length, strength, and interaction between these oligonucleotide strands can be programmed and customized.
-When two groups of nanoparticles (A and B) were coated with complementary DNA strands, these nanoparticles assemble into A-B “ionic” supra-crystals similar to salts in nature.
-This analogy has been well accepted for colloidal crystals and in general chemistry in the past decade.
+When two groups of nanoparticles (A and B) are coated with complementary DNA strands, these nanoparticles assemble into A-B “ionic” supra-crystals similar to salts found in nature.
+This analogy has been well accepted in the colloidal crystals field and, more broadly, general chemistry in the past decade.
 Our study discovered a group of “metallic” colloidal crystals.
 One type of DNA-functionalized Au nanoparticles forms a crystalline lattice, similar to the atom cores in a metal.
 Though they are repulsive to each other, the classical electron-equivalent particles carry complementary DNA strands and bind the crystal together due to the attractive DNA interaction.
-Higher-order colloidal systems, including colloidal “alloys” and covalent compound-like structures with complicated crystals tructures are further accessed.
+Higher-order colloidal systems, including colloidal “alloys” and covalent compound-like structures with complicated crystal structures, are further accessed.
 These discoveries significantly expanded the scope of materials that are possible with colloidal crystals.

 - “The Emergence of Valency in Colloidal Crystals Through Electron Equivalents.”
 Nature Materials 2022, 21 (5), 580–587.
 DOI:10.1038/s41563-021-01170-5